 In the News

 Rep. Chuck Fleischmann praised the passage by the House of his bill H.R.
 226, the Eastern Band of Cherokee Historic Lands Reacquisition Act.
 It passed the House by a unanimous voice vote.
+It marks the fifth time that the bill "to restore sacred land to the Eastern Band of Cherokee Indians" has passed the House.

 U.S. Rep. Chuck Fleischmann (TN-03), current Chairman of Energy and Water Appropriations, has been selected to serve a second consecutive term as chairman of Energy and Water Appropriations.